 China - Food

 Szechuan originated in the Sichuan province of southwestern China.
-This style of cuisine is known for bold flavours and spiciness.
-Notable dishes include: Kung Pao chicken, Tea smoked duck and twice cooked pork.
+This style of cuisine is known for its bold flavours and spiciness.
+Notable dishes include: Kung Pao chicken, Tea smoked duck and twice-cooked pork.

 Shangdong is also known as Lu.
-This cooking style uses a variety of methods and due to its coastal location, Shangdong cuisine utilises seafood often.
-Notable dishes include: Baochao yoahua - stirfried pig’s kidney, Basi digua - sweet potato with caramelized sugar and braised abalone.
+This cooking style uses a variety of methods and due to its coastal location, Shangdong cuisine utilizes seafood often.
+Notable dishes include Baochao yoahua - stir-fried pig’s kidney, Basi digua - sweet potato with caramelized sugar and braised abalone.

 Fujian cuisine comes from the Fujian coastal region.
-Interestingly, slicing techniques are very important to this style of cooking and helps to enhance the flavour, aroma and texture of seafood.
-Notable dishes include: oyster omelette, Bian mian - flat shaped egg noodle soup and Dopiah - a crepe with bean sauce or soy sauce filling.
+Interestingly, slicing techniques are very important to this style of cooking and help to enhance the flavour, aroma and texture of seafood.
+Notable dishes include oyster omelette, Bian mian - flat-shaped egg noodle soup and Dopiah - a crepe with bean sauce or soy sauce filling.

-Hunan cuisine is found in the Xiang River region, Dongting Lake and the western Hunan province and known for being hot and spicy and for its aroma.
-Notable dishes include: beer duck, Changsha-style rice vermicelli and General Tso’s chicken.
+Hunan cuisine is found in the Xiang River region, Dongting Lake and the western Hunan province and is known for being hot and spicy and for its aroma.
+Notable dishes include beer duck, Changsha-style rice vermicelli and General Tso’s chicken.

 China - Drink